Optic Nerve Imaging

 The doctors at Washington Eye Physicians and Surgeons are experts at detecting signs of glaucoma on physical exam.
 These signs include thinning of the optic nerve, increases in eye pressure, scarring in the drain of the eye, and evidence of inflammation or trauma.

-Selective Laser Trabeculoplasty is a new type of laser glaucoma treatment, which was approved by the FDA in 03/2001.
-Dr. Arthur Schwartz was a pioneer in the development of trabeculoplasty.
-SLT lowers eye pressure by improving the fluid outflow from the eye.
+Dr. Arthur Schwartz was a pioneer in the development of laser trabeculoplasty.
+Selective Laser Trabeculoplasty lowers eye pressure by improving the fluid outflow from the eye.
 It is sometimes called a “cool laser” because the ultra-short pulses of very low energy generate no heat.
 Selective Laser Trabeculoplasty appears to have the same benefit as the classic treatment, argon laser trabeculoplasty, in lowering pressure, but without the heat damage and scarring.
 It is believed that SLT, unlike argon laser trabeculoplasty, may be repeated safely many times and may also be used in patients who have had previous argon laser trabeculoplasty.
-It has been performed successfully in thousands of ophthalmology patients throughout the world.
+This glaucoma laser surgery has been performed successfully in thousands of ophthalmology patients throughout the world.

 Drs.
-Schwartz and Weiss have co-authored a chapter on Laser Treatment of Glaucoma for one of the major textbooks in ophthalmology, and all three teach at Georgetown University and the Washington Hospital Center.
-In addition, Dr. Weiss is the Civilian Glaucoma Consultant at Walter Reed Military Medical Center.
+Schwartz and Weiss have co-authored a chapter on Laser Treatment of Glaucoma for one of the major textbooks in ophthalmology, and all three, as well as Dr. Dawson, teach at Georgetown University and the Washington Hospital Center.
+For over twenty years, Dr. Weiss was the Civilian Glaucoma Consultant at Walter Reed Military Medical Center.

 The material contained on this site is for informational purposes only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health care provider.